BiomedDAR/copula-tabular/docs/gettingStarted/examples/Univariate.md

 ![](../../assets/img/univariate_example_1.png)

 ## Example 2 of MarginalDist Class
-In this example, we demonstrate the use of the MarginalDist class to generate synthetic data for a univariate dataset, when the dataset
+In this example, we demonstrate the use of the MarginalDist class to generate synthetic data for a univariate dataset, when the dataset does not follow a known distribution.

 ### Generate random data
 In this example, we use the scipy stats package to generate a fictitious sample, based on a mixed gamma and Gaussian distribution.